alexgorbatchev/jquery-textext/README.md

 The core design principle behind TextExt is modularity and extensibility.
-Each piece of functionality is separated from the main core and can act individually and together with other plugins.
+Each piece of functionality is separated from the main core and can act individually or together with other plugins.

-TextExt's modular design allows you easily turn a standard HTML text input into a wide range of modern, taylored to your needs data inputs without bloating your source code and slowing down your site with the code that you aren't using.
+TextExt's modular design allows you easily turn a standard HTML text input into a wide range of modern, taylored to your needs input field without bloating your source code and slowing down your site with the code that you aren't using.

 A wide number of plugins are available including Tags, Autocomplete, Filter, Ajax as well as a few which are purely asthetical like Focus.